elliekwang/neeko_rework/README.md

 **Significance Level**: 0.01

 From our p-value of 0.508, we fail to reject our null hypothesis.
 There does not seem to be any significant differences in our model's F1 prediction scores for Tier 1 and non-Tier 1 leagues.
-Thus, it appears that our model achieves accuracy parity for these two groups.
+Thus, it appears that our model achieves parity for these two groups.

 <iframe
   src="assets/f1_hyptest.html"